Hints, Tips, and Known Issues

 There are several possible reasons for this:

-- the Question is not present in either of the Questions lists of the emitter.
+- the Question is not present in the Questions list of the emitter.
 This may happen if you removed it manually from the list.

 - the Question is disabled in the Object Manager.

 - the Question is never tested by the emitter.
-This can happen if the Question is in the 'Test and Pass Once' list and is bypassed because another Question is answered first (see the Question object for more details).
+This can happen if the Question is set as 'Test and Pass Once' and is bypassed because another Question is answered first (see the Question object for more details).

 - the parameter tested never satisfies the condition.
 E.g. if you test particle age and wait until that is greater than the number of frames in the scene, the Question will never be passed.